-Covid-19: High street voucher scheme applications to open
+Covid-19: High street voucher scheme applications opens

 Some businesses are already working on incentives and offers to try to encourage people to choose to spend with them.

-For example, one electronics retailer is already offering customers an additional 10%.
+For example, one electronics retailer is already offering customers an additional 10% discount.

 Shop owner Andy Kilpatrick said: "We want to help shoppers make their voucher go that little bit further.